Vinyl Liner Pool Cost Breakdown

 Size

 Pool size is one of the most significant determiners of the initial cost of your pool.
-It may seem like an obvious point, but the bigger you want your pool to be, the more you have to pay, as the price of a vinyl liner pool is charged per square foot.
+It may seem obvious, but the bigger you want your pool to be, the more you have to pay, as the price of a vinyl liner pool is charged per square foot.

 Vinyl Pool Cost By Size